seelabs/scratch_docs/xls-xchainbridge.md

 The asset to commit, and the quantity.

-This must match the door account's `LockingChainIssue` (if on the locking chain) or the door accounts's `IssuingChainIssue` (if on the issuing chain).
+This must match the door account's `LockingChainIssue` (if on the locking chain) or the door account's `IssuingChainIssue` (if on the issuing chain).

 ###### 2.3.2.1.4. `OtherChainDestination`